 as it's 'academic' articles tend to be applied, rather than pure, theory.

-I also have more books in the subject area than most university libraries.
-Some are current, some date back to the mid 1990s.
+I also have a collection of books in the subject area that would be the envy of most university libraries.
+Some of those books are current, some date back to the 1990s.

 All are written by practitioners, not academics.
 The best are featured in my list of